Finley, New South Wales: Heritage

+The Finley Railway Precinct is listed as a heritage site due to its pioneer station group with the building and platform located at ground level (Yass Town being the only such other building).
+The yard contains much of the original layout and buildings with intact goods shed, gantry crane, lamp room as well a small second station building.

+The site represents the then outer limits of railway expansion, the intense competition between states for trade and the change in attitude to railway construction in the outer areas of New South Wales.
+It was a terminus from 1898 until the line was extended to Tocumwal in 1914.

 Education

-Finley has two primary schools, St Joseph's School, (Roman Catholic) and Finley Public School.
+Finley has two primary schools, St Joseph's School (Roman Catholic) and Finley Public School.
 Finley High School attracts students from a wide catchment including the towns of Berrigan, Tocumwal, Jerilderie and Blighty.

 Finley is also home to a campus of Riverina TAFE.

 Sport

 Australian rules football, cricket and netball are all very popular in the town.
-Sporting teams include the Finley Football Club, who compete in the Murray Football League.
-The town also offers soccer, touch rugby, basketball, tennis and a Pony Club.
+Sporting teams include the Finley Football Club, which competes in the Murray Football League.
+The town also offers soccer, touch football, basketball, tennis and a Pony Club.

 The Finley Rodeo Committee holds an annual rodeo every January and Finley Apex Club hosts a tractor pull every February.

 Finley has an 18-hole green grass golf course and two bowling green locations.

+Finley formerly had two rugby league teams, the first of which was the Finley Tigers, which competed in the Group 17 competition and won the 1975 Reserve Grade premiership.
+Another club, the Southern Riverina Jets, relocated from Tocumwal in the mid-1990s and won four Goulburn Murray Rugby League First Grade titles in 1993, 1994, 1997 and 2002, before folding in 2008.